algamelomer/line-following-PID/readme.md

-Line-Following Robot with Memory-Based Turning
+🤖 Line-Following Robot with Memory-Based Turning
 This project implements a line-following robot using an Arduino microcontroller.
-The robot is designed to follow a black line on a white surface using IR sensors for line detection and PID control for smooth navigation.
-It also incorporates memory-based turning to handle sharp turns and maintain direction when the line is temporarily lost.
+The robot follows a black line on a white surface using IR sensors and PID control for smooth navigation, with memory-based turning to handle sharp turns and temporary line loss.

-Features
+📄 Features

-Line Following: Utilizes four IR sensors to detect and follow a black line.
+🤖 Line Following: Utilizes four IR sensors to detect and follow a black line.
-PID Control: Employs Proportional-Integral-Derivative control for precise and smooth line tracking.
+🎛️ PID Control: Uses Proportional-Integral-Derivative control for precise tracking.
-Memory-Based Turning: Remembers the last detected outer sensor to continue turning correctly even when the line is not detected.
+🧠 Memory-Based Turning: Remembers the last outer sensor to maintain direction when the line is lost.
-Sharp Turn Handling: Adjusts motor speeds to navigate sharp turns effectively.
+🔄 Sharp Turn Handling: Adjusts motor speeds for sharp turns.
-Adjustable Parameters: Allows tuning of PID constants and motor speeds for optimal performance.
+⚙️ Adjustable Parameters: Tune PID constants and motor speeds for optimal performance.

-Hardware Requirements
+🛠️ Hardware Requirements

-Microcontroller: Arduino board (e.g., Arduino Uno)
-IR Sensors: 4 IR sensors for line detection (L2, L1, R1, R2).
-Note: Sensor C is damaged and not used.
+🤖 Microcontroller: Arduino board (e.g., Arduino Uno) 👁️ IR Sensors: 4 IR sensors (L2, L1, R1, R2). ⚠️ Note: Sensor C is damaged and not used.
-Motors: 2 DC motors for left and right wheels.
+⚡ Motors: 2 DC motors for left and right wheels.
-Motor Driver: Compatible motor driver (e.g., L298N) to control the motors.
+🖥️ Motor Driver: Compatible driver (e.g., L298N).
-Power Supply: Battery or power source suitable for the motors and Arduino.
+🔋 Power Supply: Battery or source for motors and Arduino.

-Pin Configuration
+📌 Pin Configuration
 IR Sensor Pins

 L2: A0